Background texture image

 Every once in a while, we turn away business.
 Profitable business.

-My inner accountant dies a little each time we do it, but we do it anyway.
+My inner accountant dies a little each time we do it, but we do it for a good reason.

-Our agency has earned a good reputation, and that drives in-bound leads our way.
+Over the decades, our agency has earned a good reputation and that drives in-bound leads our way.

 We don’t need to conduct research, send emails or make phone calls just to get her to notice us (and hope she’s interested once she does).